rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter15/DMDB_BN_CH15.md

 ### 15.2.1 One-Pass Algorithms for Tuple-at-a-Time Operations

-The tuple-at-a-time operations $\phi (R)$ and $\pi (R)$ have obvious algorithms, regardless of whether the relation fits in main memory.
+The tuple-at-a-time operations $\sigma (R)$ and $\pi (R)$ have obvious algorithms, regardless of whether the relation fits in main memory.
 WE read the blocks of $R$ one at a time into an input buffer, perform the operation on each tuple, and move the selected tuple or the projected tuples to the output buffer.

 ### 15.2.2 One-Pass Algorithms for Unary, Full-Relation Operations